nile1/UnitedByHCL/ReadME.md

 Advantages:
 --------------------
 •	An advantage of this model is its ability to increase the scanning frequency on the Bluetooth hotspots.
-Usually, mobile devices cannot operate with a high frequency of Bluetooth scanning, which is recommended to be as high as once each 10 or 14 seconds, making the system power efficient.
+Usually, mobile devices cannot operate with a high frequency of Bluetooth scanning, which is recommended to be as high as once each 10 or 14 seconds, making the system power efficient.👨🏻‍🔬

 •	The system is highly modularized with low level of coupling, this allows multiple modules present to work on top of each other enhancing accuracy and performance.
-All modules (Bluetooth module, Wi-Fi Fingerprinting module and Phone position module) work on top of the foundational Pedometer module and are optional in nature, i.e. presence of these modules enhances accuracy and quality whereas absence doesn’t halt the navigation.
+All modules (Bluetooth module, Wi-Fi Fingerprinting module and Phone position module) work on top of the foundational Pedometer module and are optional in nature, i.e. presence of these modules enhances accuracy and quality whereas absence doesn’t halt the navigation.🚶🏻

 •	The Scanning for position change is done very frequently, whereas data transmission between server and device takes place after a certain fixed interval, this results in data saving and less congestion on the network.

-•	Unprecedented level of accuracy (up to 0.5 m) achieved using combination of several on device sensors and Machine Learning algorithms on the server.
+•	Unprecedented level of accuracy (up to 0.5 m) achieved using combination of several on device sensors and Machine Learning algorithms on the server.🙌🏻

 •	Over the complete system, we assume that Bluetooth and Wi-Fi scanning are performed independently and asynchronously.
 Also this system will only work when there is a movement detected through accelerometer reading, reducing unnecessary computations and improving power efficiency even further.

 •	The system is built on top of common infrastructural facilities such as Wi-Fi and fully leverages the power of multiple on-device sensors.
 Except for use of Bluetooth beacons, which also are used in quite less number than in case of existing architectures.
 The result is an overall system which is inexpensive, performant and adaptive.

-•	The application would be available for Android and iOS with support for Smart watches.
+•	The application would be available for Android and iOS with support for Smart watches.😍😍😍

 Technology Stack
 -------------